rwilcox/one_step_rails_install/README.markdown

-Do you know how hard it is to get Rails up and running on a fresh machine?
+Do you know how hard it is to get Rails 3 project up and running on a fresh machine?
 ========================

 Have you ever thought about how hard it is to get Rails running on a fresh machine?